Athenachc/ALan-platform/README.md

 # ALan-platform
-This is a 3-DoF Stewart platform which consists 3 stepper motors.
+This repository contains code for the movement of a 3-DOF Stewart platform, which consists of 3 stepper motors.